Orlando City SC: 2020–present: Consistent success and first post-USL trophy

 Ahead of the 2020 season, Orlando hired former Colorado Rapids and FC Dallas head coach Óscar Pareja.
 With the season disrupted due to the COVID-19 pandemic, Orlando competed in the MLS is Back Tournament held at the ESPN Wide World of Sports Complex in July and August.
 The Lions reached the final, eventually losing to the Portland Timbers 2–1.
 MLS resumed the regular season on August 12.
 After failing to make the postseason the previous five years, Orlando snapped the joint second-longest MLS playoff drought in history under the guidance of Pareja.
 The Lions reached the conference semi-finals, eliminating New York City FC in a dramatic penalty shootout in the first round before losing to New England Revolution.

-On May 12, 2021, Orlando City majority owner Flavio Augusto da Silva announced he was in advanced negotiations with Zygi and Mark Wilf, owners of National Football League franchise Minnesota Vikings, for the sale of the club including the Orlando Pride, Exploria Stadium, and other related soccer assets.
+On May 12, 2021, Orlando City majority owner Flavio Augusto da Silva announced he was in advanced negotiations with Zygi and Mark Wilf, owners of National Football League franchise Minnesota Vikings, for the sale of the club including the Orlando Pride, Inter.co Stadium (which at the time was called Exploria Stadium), and other related soccer assets.
 The combined value of the deal was estimated at $400–450 million.
 The sale was officially completed on July 21, 2021.
 Orlando qualified for the playoffs for a second season in a row, but were eliminated in the first round by Nashville SC.

 On January 1, 2022, Orlando City transferred Daryl Dike to English club West Bromwich Albion for a club record transfer fee of $9.5 million.
 Later on January 24, Orlando City broke their transfer record, previously held by the signing of Josué Colmán, with the signing of Facundo Torres from Uruguayan club Peñarol by reportedly paying a combined total of $9 million to sign the player.
 On September 7, 2022, Orlando City won their first trophy as an MLS team, beating USL Championship side Sacramento Republic 3–0 in the 2022 U.S. Open Cup final.
 Orlando once again qualified for the playoffs, but were defeated again in the first round, this time by CF Montréal.

 Orlando debuted in the CONCACAF Champions League in 2023, qualifying as U.S. Open Cup winners.
 The team's first opponent was Mexican-side Tigres UANL in the round of 16.
 The Lions were eliminated by Tigres on the away goals rule after a 1–1 draw on aggregate.
 Orlando finished the regular season in second place overall and in the eastern conference with 63 points, the club's highest points total and highest placement in both the overall and eastern conference tables.
 The Lions would make it past their first playoffs game for the first time since their playoffs debut, but would be knocked out by Columbus Crew, the eventual champions, in the conference semifinals.